Kariuki1976/TrackMaster/README.md

 ## Description

-PhoneApp is a simple mobile application that lists various types of mobile devices that are available for sale to the customers.
-It also provides for a navigation link to the website that users are able to explore more to chck for specefications, prizes and warranty.
+PhoneApp is a simple mobile application that lists various types of mobile devices that are available for sale to the customers, specifications, prizes and warranty.

 ## Setup/Installation Requirements